ryandrewjohnson/jquery-fblogin/README.md

 * [Setting up Facebook App](http://bit.ly/1kcBV6s)
 * [Add Facebook SDK](http://bit.ly/1kcFDNy)

+## Demo

+For a working demo you can check out [A jQuery Plugin For Adding Facebook Login To Your Web App](http://blog.shakainteractive.com/fblogin/)

 ## Usage

 If you have used the jQuery.ajax() method before then using fblogin should seem familiar.
 Simply call $.fblogin(options) where options is an object with the desired settings.